tomiis4/hypersonic.nvim/README.md

 - Language support for **LUA**, **PHP**

 ## Known issues
-- Does not work in v`0.8.3` (only tested one)
+- Does not work in `v0.8.3` (only tested one)
-- Nested groups does not display correctly
+- Nested groups do not display correctly
 - Advanced regex is not working (e.g. `(?:)`)
     - [ ] named capturing group (`(?:<name>)`)
     - [ ] non-capturing group (`(?:)`)